DebayanAcharyya/SLR_PARSER/README.md

 Contains the program to be parsed

 ### `token.h`
-Contains Token type and Token details
+Header file containing Token types and Token structure details